alexiakouletsis/Goodkarma_About_Page/README.md

 # Good Karma - About Page

-An excerpt from the Good Karma band website, built as part of a team project through [Scout NU](https://scout.nu).
+An excerpt from the Good Karma band website, built as part of a team project through Northeastern's [Scout](https://scout.camd.northeastern.edu/).
 This repo contains the About page, which I designed and developed from scratch.

 ## Demo